MalachiTimothyPhillips/olcf-crusher-slow-mpi-bw/README.md

 This provides information about the number of messages required, and the message size required.
 On the OLCF office hour, I was mistaken about how many words needed to be exchanged.
 The message size will be as large as ~20,000 words, in either double or single precision.
 The timings reported in the d->d gather-scatter and h->h gather scatter handle are for double precision words.

+Example output from a real job is found in `nekRS_kershaw-166189.out`.